-- We commend the way in which the proposers recognise the expectations raised by the historic step now being taken in Ireland with the introduction of Technological Universities. - We also commend the way in which they are using the process of defining the mission as a vehicle for deep reflection on what they take to be the character of a TU. - We commend the inclusiveness of dialogue with staff and students, via open fora as well as formal working groups and other structures, which of course it will be essential to continue throughout the process. - We also commend the Alliance's level of engagement with external partners. - We advise continuing thought as to the features that distinguish the new TU from both its precursor Institutes of Technology (without losing the features of the precursors that properly should continue in the TU) and from 'traditional' universities.
-We recognise that this is a complex and novel challenge, but regard it as essential because it will help to crystallise precisely the special attributes of the new TU and hence inform how it develops and delivers what it does. - Among the key features expected of a TU, in addition to being practice-based with research-informed teaching, appear to us to be the range of teaching provision (levels 6-10), with the associated scope for progression via appropriate pathways; the strength of provision for work based, and lifelong learning; the weight of postgraduate research activity relative to that in Institutes of Technology; the key role of experienced practitioners in teaching and research; very close employer links with involvement in curriculum design, teaching and supervision; a strong vocational/professional orientation; a strong regional as well as a wider focus; highly developed responsiveness and flexibility in delivery, with demand (via feedback from employers) as a key driver; and an approach to research that entails building strength in focused areas, and in close partnership with users (so-called Mode 2 knowledge generation).
+- We commend the work that the proposers have already done to reach this stage, the inclusiveness of dialogue with staff and students, via open fora as well as formal working groups and other structures, which of course it will be essential to continue throughout the process. - We also commend the engagement of the proposers with external partners. - We were surprised not to read in the proposal or hear more evidence of reflection on the expectations raised by the historic step now being taken in Ireland with the introduction of Technological Universities. - We advise continuing thought as to the features that would distinguish the new TU from both its precursor Institutes of Technology (without losing the features of the precursors that properly should continue in the TU) and from 'traditional' universities.
+We recognise that this is a complex challenge, but regard it as essential because it will help to crystallise precisely the special attributes of the new TU and hence inform how it develops and delivers what it does. - There would be great value in using this further work on defining the mission as an opportunity for deep reflection on what the proposers take to be the character of a TU, which represents a novel challenge in the HE landscape in Ireland. - Among the key features expected of a TU appear to us to be the range of teaching provision (levels 6-10), with the associated scope for progression via appropriate pathways; the strength of provision for work based, and lifelong, learning; the weight of postgraduate research activity relative to that in Institutes of Technology; the key role of experienced practitioners in teaching and research; very close employer links with involvement in curriculum design, teaching and supervision; a strong vocational/professional orientation; a strong regional as well as a wider focus; highly developed responsiveness and flexibility in delivery, with demand (via feedback from employers) as a key driver; and an approach to research that entails building strength in focused areas, and in close partnership with users (so-called Mode 2 knowledge generation).